Brian-Egan/ion_in_motion/README.md

 **UIImage**
 Use `Ion.image` to quickly create a UIImage.
-The icon name is required, and `size` and `color` are optional arguments.
-Default is for a black 124x124 image.
-These are being created from the font, so it scales very nicely.
+The icon name is required, and `color` is an optional argument.
+Default is for a black 512x512 image.
+These are being created from 512x512 PNGs.

-    image = Ion.image(:your_icon_name, size: 50, color: :orange.uicolor) #Returns UIImage
+    image = Ion.image(:your_icon_name, color: :orange.uicolor) #Returns UIImage
     image = Ion.image(:your_icon_name, color: "green")
     image = Ion.image(:your_icon_name)